-In home plumbing, common sources of lead are (1) lead solder connecting copper pipes and (2) brass in plumbing components or fixtures.
+In Portland, common sources of lead in home plumbing are (1) lead solder connecting copper pipes and (2) brass in plumbing components or fixtures.
 Water generally needs to be in contact with the source of lead for several hours for lead to be absorbed in the water.
 A water test is the only way for you to find out if your plumbing is adding lead to your water.

 How can I test my water for lead?